+In the second block of Table 1, we split the pool of mortgages into four main mortgage contract types.
 Most numerous are the hybrid mortgages, accounting for more than half of all subprime loans in our data set originated between 2001 and 2007.
-A hybrid mortgage carries a fixed rate for an initial period (typically 2 or 3 years) and then the rate resets to a reference rate (often the 6-month LIBOR) plus a margin.
-The fixed-rate mortgage contract became less popular in the subprime market over time and accounted for just 20 percent of the total number of loans in 2006.
+A hybrid mortgage carries a fixed rate for an initial period (typically 2 or 3 years) and then the rate resets to a reference rate (often the six-month LIBOR) plus a margin.
+The fixed-rate mortgage contract became less popular in the subprime market over time and accounted for just 20% of the total number of loans in 2006.
 In contrast, in the prime mortgage market, most mortgage loans were of the fixed-rate type during this period.
-In 2007, as the subprime mortgage crisis hit, the popularity of FRMs rose to 28 percent.
-The proportion of balloon mortgage contracts jumped substantially in 2006, and accounted for 25 percent of the total number of mortgages originated that year.
-A balloon mortgage does not fully amortize over the term of the loan and therefore requires a large final (balloon) payment.
-Less than 1 percent of the mortgages originated over the sample period were adjustable-rate (non-hybrid) mortgages.
+10 In 2007, as the subprime